dmbarbour/Sirea/README.md

 ### Behaviors as Multi-Agent Systems

-The reactive, continuous nature of statements in RDP also supports developers in understanding declarative statements as describing concurrent agents in a **multi-agent system**.
-In this role, `|*|` becomes composition of agents.
+Many systems can be conveniently understood in terms of multiple agents operating in a shared environment.
+Each agent continuously observes its environment and may attempt to influence the environment or (through environmental resources and a [blackboard metaphor](http://en.wikipedia.org/wiki/Blackboard_system)) the other agents.
+Depending on the agents, behaviors may be cooperative or competitive.

+In RDP, the `|*|` operator introduces a behavior that can only be observed through its effects on the environment.
+This, effectively, describes a composition of agents for a multi-agent system.
 Consider the following behavior:

         let buildImage = load "myImage.svg" >>> renderJPG >>> save "myImage.jpg" in
         let displayImage = load "myImage.jpg" >>> displayJPG in
         buildImage |*| displayImage

-Here, developers can justifiably understand `buildImage` as a pipeline and as an agent with a very specific duty.
-This flexible view is useful: which understanding serves best depends on context, where the edits are being made.
+Here, developers can justifiably understand `buildImage` as an agent with a very specific duty.
+The same developer, in a different context, might understand `buildImage` as a pipeline.
+This flexibility is useful; which understanding serves best will depend on context.
 The same can be said of `displayImage`.
 Multi-agent systems work best when the agents do not name directly interact or name one another: this keeps agents disentangled, and provides developers much freedom to add, remove, or replace agents.
 However, multi-agent systems often interact indirectly through shared resources in an open system .
-In this case, `buildImage` and `displayImage` interact through the filesystem.
+In this case, `buildImage` and `displayImage` interact indirectly, through the filesystem.

-Sirea encourages the agent-view at the haskell-process level, and for the higher level tasks.
-The dataflow network view is suitable within a task, for gathering data to observe the environment and distributing demands to influence it.
+Sirea encourages the agent view at the higher level.
+The Sirea.AgentResource module simplifies breaking a complex application into one agent per task.
+A typical `SireaApp` might be a composite of toplevel agents.

 ### Behavior Switching Networks